The Smoking Epidemic

 Gum disease always starts with bacteria.
 In an unhealthy mouth, bacteria builds up both on the teeth and below the gums.
 Over time, pockets of germs below the gums can eat away at the soft tissues of the gums and even the underlying bones.
 This is known as periodontitis, which is an advanced form of gingivitis that results in permanent dental harm.
 Worse, a periodontal disease often precludes patients from receiving rehabilitative dental implants since the underlying bone is too weak and damaged for implants.

-5 Dental Health Reasons to Quit Smoking
+5 Reasons To Quit Smoking

 Smoking and tobacco use has been implicated as the primary causal agent behind the vast majority of oral cancer cases in the United States.

 Smoking and tobacco use results in what is known as “smoker’s breath.”
-This affliction, while partially a result of the fumes from the product itself, has more to do with that fact that smoking encourages bacterial growth and impairs the body’s own immune system.
+This affliction, while partially a result of the fumes from the product itself, has more to do with the fact that smoking encourages bacterial growth and impairs the body’s own immune system.
 Bacterial rot in the mouth results in stinky, unbearable bad breath.

 One of the most underlooked negative consequences of smoking is immune repression.
 Our mouths contain a rich microbiome of bacteria that are kept in check with routine dental hygiene and by our own body’s natural immune functions.
 When the immune system is suppressed, it cannot adequately fight off infection.
 As a result, severe infections and other dental stresses are more likely to develop leading to long-term damage.